HoiyeungNg/AIoT_Caring/README.md

-# Instructions for deploying and running the prototype:
+# Instructions for deploying and running:

 ## For Moto 360:
 open developer mode